-Bear in mind that you may need to limit your bar and kitchen menus, to allow your staff to stay in fixed workstations, 2 metres apart from one another.
+Bear in mind that you may need to limit your bar and kitchen menus, to allow your staff to stay in fixed workstations, at least 1m metre apart from one another.

 It's also time to stock up on PPE.
 Look at your risk assessment to determine what level of PPE is necessary for your staff to wear: it will increase their safety, as well as customer confidence that you are taking necessary precautions.